- Bears, raccoons, skunks, flycatchers, shrikes, honey-buzzards, greater honeyguides, badgers, and crab spiders all eat Bees.

-Bees, magnificent gifts of mother nature, play a vital role in the sustenance of agricultural products like fruits, flowers, and vegetables.
+Bees, magnificent gifts of mother nature, play a vital role in sustaining agricultural products like fruits, flowers, and vegetables.
 Studying bees can send shivers down the spine of any seeker of knowledge.
 They are one of the most cooperative and organized insects.
 Their relentlessness and ingenuity can be likened to decorated soldiers in the armed forces.

 Background on Bees